I finally did it!

 We decided to get away from Zagreb over the Easter long weekend with my cousins and there was no better weekend.
 The sun and blue skies had aligned, the day could not have been more perfect.
 My three year long dream came true at Prodan Tartufi in Buzet, Croatia, the Istria region of Croatia and by far, my favourite part of the whole country!

 One of the perfect ways to experience Istria with locals is by truffle hunting through a forest.
-Although you can find truffles in many parts of Croatia (Slavonia included, it’s just rare and most locals are unaware they have truffles in their land), the Istria region of Croatia is renowed as the truffle capital of Croatia, mostly due to the land and weather conditions (and as I discovered, the cycle of life) creating the perfect synergy for the production of this underground gem!
+Although you can find truffles in many parts of Croatia (Slavonia included, it’s just rare and most locals are unaware they have truffles in their land), the Istria region of Croatia is renowned as the truffle capital of Croatia, mostly due to the land and weather conditions (and as I discovered, the cycle of life) creating the perfect synergy for the production of this underground gem!

 Truffle hunting at Prodan Tartufi

 Considering our visit to Prodan Tartufi was during April, we were more than likely going to come across the basic black truffle that is found throughout the year.
 However, there’s nothing “basic” about the white truffle that is highly sought after, fetching up to 2,000-5,000€ per kilo (wholesale) and commonly found during mid-September right through till the end of January.
-Istria is also the home to where the largest white truffle had ever been found and entered the Guiness Book of Records.
+Istria is also the home to where the largest white truffle had ever been found and entered the Guinness Book of Records.
 At a record 1.3kg, this truffle treasure wasn’t sold.
-Larger ones have been discovered since by the Italians however, this one was the heaviest and first of it’s kind in the world.
+Larger ones have been discovered since by the Italians however, this one was the heaviest and first of its kind in the world.

 The owner, Giancarlo Zigante, decided to host an extravagant dinner, inviting locals and media to enjoy his unexpected and historic find in the Motovun Forest.
-As you can imagine, this also put istria on the map as one of the leaders of truffles in the world!
+As you can imagine, this also put Istria on the map as one of the leaders of truffles in the world!

 Visnja has trained four dogs who are basically an extension of the Prodan family, Brum, Stiv, Mel and Pico, all equally as adorable as one another to search for the treasures of nature, truffles.

-During our truffle hunt we took two dogs with us as it is far easier to manage than all four and came across three black truffles!
+During our truffle hunt, we took two dogs with us as it is far easier to manage than all four and came across three black truffles!

 The truffle hunting tour through the forest took about 45 minutes.
 I would say that it is child friendly as long as your child is comfortable walking through a forest, often uphill and downhill.
 If you’re injured then I wouldn’t recommend this tour, you should probably wait back at the house for brunch.